Set up launch agent

 <Tab title="Azure">

-The Azure environment does not require any additional keys.
-When the agent starts, it use `azure.identity.DefaultAzureCredential()` to load the default Azure credentials.
+The Azure environment doesn't require any additional keys.
+When the agent starts, it uses `azure.identity.DefaultAzureCredential()` to load the default Azure credentials.

 ```yaml title="launch-config.yaml" theme={null}